 Total cost will be dependent on: 1) number of members on the team, and 2) the current cost of airfare.
 Each person will need a valid passport.
 Be aware that passports must have at least six months remaining from time of departure.
 Make sure you check yours!
 Hepitiatus A and Tetanus immunizations are recommended.

-Airfare Costs: Airfare costs will vary from team to team and generally fall between $700 and $950 - but could be more or less - depending upon time of year and availability.
-NCBM will secure tickets based on times that we need teams to arrive/depart – always looking for the least expensive option available.
+Airfare Costs: Airfare costs will vary from team to team and generally fall between $800 and $1000 - but could be more or less - depending upon time of year and availability.
+Baptists on Mission will secure tickets based on times that we need teams to arrive/depart – always looking for the least expensive option available.
 (Understand that we have back to back teams throughout much of the year, and need to carefully coordinate when teams arrive and depart.)
 The team leader will be informed as to which day tickets will be ordered.
 Once ordered, team leader will be sent an email detailing flight itineary and total trip costs, and will have until the next day to confirm or make any changes.

 Ministry Costs: Construction and maintenance teams will have a ministry cost of $3000 per team, either paid by the church or divided by number of team members.
 Other teams will have a ministry cost of $2000-2500.
 These ministry costs go toward direct ministry expenses that the team will incur while in country, as well as on-going ministry support such as Guatemalan worker salaries (not missionary support), utilities, ministry development, etc.